mirrenil/Twatter-UBC/README.md

 # Twatter - User Based Content

 ## Our vision was to create a website where users anonymously can share their thought and opinions.
-A visitor can see the feed without creating an account but then they can't make any posts.
+A visitor can see the feed without creating an account but they can't make any posts.
 If they wish to share posts they would have to sign up and sign in.
-The user can edit and remove their own posts.
+The user can only edit and remove their own posts.

 Getting started